MariusBaldovin/connect-four/README.md

 ### Prerequisites

-Make sure you have Node.js and npm installed on your machine.
+Could you make sure you have Node.js and npm installed on your machine?

 ### Installation